Destination | Nepal |

 The online briefing will clear all your doubts about the trek, including things to bring (equipment checklist) for the hike, the itinerary details, and what you can expect on the trails.
 As soon as you complete the booking, we will email you the available date and time for the trek briefing.
 Please note that we conduct trip briefing only once either online or in person.

-Annapurna Circuit Comprehensive Overview
+Annapurna Trek Comprehensive Overview

 The Annapurna Circuit trek begins at Bhulbhule (845m) after the scenic drive from Kathmandu.
 From Bhulbhule, you will trek north to Jagat (1,300m) to reach Dharapani (1,860m) and then to Chame (2,610m).
+From Chame, you will follow the Marsyangdi River valley to Pisang (3,115m) and Manang (3,540m).

 The trek progresses from Muktinath to Kagbeni (2,804m), and you will be heading to Ghasa (2,113m) via Marpha (2,665m).

-So the next destination on the trek will take you to Ghorepani.
+So, the next destination on the trek will take you to Ghorepani.
 From Ghorepani, you will head to Poon Hill, one of the most popular viewpoints in Nepal.
 After enjoying the panoramic views from Poon Hill, you will return to Ghorepani and then to Birethanti.
-From Birethanti, we will take a bus to Pokhara.
-You will be spending a night at Pokhara and back in Kathmandu the next day.

 Day to Day Itinerary